zulfadz/the-plain/100-moodboard.md

 **Today's Progress**: Created first post.
 Named the theme of this year to be _vibe check_.
 Pretentious?
 Yes.
 Classic?
 Yes.
 A right choice?
 Absolutely.

 **Thoughts:** I'm excited.
 The website, which I stayed overnight creating, looks stunning.
+Also, I may want to change the title to month of posts.

 **Link to work:** On local host.